Eul-yong Ta

-Eul-yong Ta derives its name from Lee Eul-yong, who was carded for slapping Li Yi in the head, and ta (打), which means strike or blow in Hanja.
-The term would roughly translate as "Eul-yong Strike" or "Eul Yong Smash" in English.
+Eul-yong Ta is a combination of [Lee] Eul-yong and ta (打), which means strike or blow in Korean.
+The term would roughly translate as "Eul-yong Strike" or "Eul-yong Smash" in English.

 Background

 Koreaphobia

 "Koreaphobia" (공한증) has been coined by Chinese journalists to describe expectation of China losing against Korea.
 The Korea Republic national football team went head-to-head against the Chinese team 26 times as of 2006.
 The results of the match were 15 wins and 11 draws.

 Anti-Chinese sentiment in Korea

 The Korean media has said that the popularity of Eul-yong Ta is a result of anger over Chinese-Korean geographical disputes.
 Prior to the time of the match, South Korea had been involved in geographical disputes with China regarding Goguryeo, Jiandao, and Northeast Project of the Chinese Academy of Social Sciences.
 In 1998, a Chinese goalkeeper injured Hwang Sun-Hong, the main forward for the national team until his retirement in 2003.
 This prevented Hwang from playing in the 1998 World Cup in France.